mbpereira49/inferenceattacks/README.md

 ### Methods for synthetic data generation

 ### Different classifiers
-- CNN : find appropriate basic image set
+- CNN : find appropriate basic image set.
+Euclidean metric
 - Random forest: should we do a different dataset?
+- Cosine similarity: what type of dataset and classifier should we use?